jen-cui/scholarsearch/README.md

 ## Discussion

 ### Comparison with Existing Approaches
-This model tends to understand semantic meaning more than PubMed's advanced search engine.
+This model tends to understand semantic meaning more than [PubMed's Advanced Search engine](https://pubmed.ncbi.nlm.nih.gov/advanced/).

 **Example prompt**: "What are what are the effects of e-cigarettes on sleep quality?"